Canceling a credit card application: What to know

 Can you cancel a credit card if you don’t want the card anymore?

-If you decide that you still don’t want the card, then you could cancel it.
-And canceling it might be a good idea if using the card could lead to credit card debt.
-But keep in mind that doing so could negatively affect your credit scores.
+You can cancel a card that you don’t want anymore.
+Canceling might be a good idea if using the card could lead to credit card debt.
+But keep in mind that you’ll still have to pay down the balance.
+And make sure you understand the impact it might have on your credit.

-Canceling a credit card application in a nutshell
+Key takeaways: Canceling a credit card application